Prepared SCU: Stay Safe, Stay Healthy

 - Practice social distancing (6-feet minimum) at all times—indoors and outdoors

-- Refrain from entering other residence halls, hosting any guests, or using common spaces while living on-campus
+- Refrain from visiting other residence halls, hosting guests, or using common spaces while living on-campus

 - Consequences for Violations.
 Failing to comply with our collective commitment to safety efforts during the pandemic is a serious violation of the Student Conduct Code, and its full range of disciplinary actions applies to all students living on or off campus.